 Zoo Atlanta is another popular outdoor venue, with famously adorable pandas, plus red pandas, zebras giraffes, warthogs, komodo dragons, and much more.
 The pandas' rowdiest period is in the afternoon, but the family puts on quite a show most of the day: munching bamboo, tussling with each other, playing on their log swing, or climbing on the swinging ladder.
 There's much to see at the zoo; you can easily spend a full day here.

 The delightful Atlanta Botanical Garden, occupying 30 acres in Piedmont Park, includes the 25,000-square-foot Fuqua Orchid Center, a children's garden, an education center, and the Dorothy Chapman Fuqua Conservatory.
 In the Fuqua Orchid Center, a collection of rare high-elevation orchids, which flourish on cool, wet mountains in South America, are being grown in the warm Southeast.
 Typically, one would have to go to San Francisco or Seattle to see such plants.
 An "Olympic" olive tree presented by Greece in honor of the 1996 Centennial Olympic Games in Atlanta resides in the botanical garden as well.
 There are flower shows throughout the year, along with lectures and other activities.
 Call or check the website to find out what's scheduled during your stay (www.atlantabotanicalgarden.org).

-If you want to add thrills and excitement to your trip, Atlanta has a number of amusement parks, including Six Flags Over Georgia, the White Water water park, and American Adventures, a theme park that caters to younger children and families.
+If you want to add thrills and excitement to your trip, Atlanta has a number of amusement parks, including Six Flags Over Georgia, and its White Water water park.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.